nisennenmondai/libwecan/README.md

 # libwecan

-Header only library in C to encode/decode CAN signal.
+Library in C to encode/decode CAN signals.